-POWERS AND DESCRIPTION Performed/ FUNCTIONS Not Performed Local Sport Facilities Provision, management and control of any sport facility within the municipal area. Ρ Markets Establishment operation or management of markets other than fresh produce markets.
-NP Municipal Abattoirs Establishment, conduct and control of facilities for the slaughtering of livestock.
-NP Municipal Parks and Recreation Provision, management and control of any land or gardens set aside for recreation, sightseeing and or tourism. Ρ Municipal Roads Construction, maintenance and control of a roads. Р Noise Pollution Dise Pollution Control and monitoring of any noise that might affect human health or wellbeing.
-Pounds The provision, management and maintenance of a facility set P aside for securing animals confiscated by the municipality.
-P Public Places Management, maintenance and control of any land or facility for public use.
-Refuse Removal, Refuse Dumps and Solid Waste Disposal Dumps and Solid Waste such waste in an area.
-Street Trading Control, regulation and monitoring of eth selling of goods and services along public pavement or road reserve. Ρ Street Lighting Street Lighting Provision and maintenance of lighting for illuminating of streets.
-Traffic and Parking Management and regulation of traffic and parking within the area of the municipality. Ρ
+POWERS AND DESCRIPTION Performed/ FUNCTIONS Not Performed Local Sport Facilities Provision, management and control of any sport facility Р within the municipal area.
+Markets Establishment operation or management of markets other NP than fresh produce markets.
+Municipal Abattoirs Establishment, conduct and control of facilities for the slaughtering of livestock.
+NP Municipal Parks and Provision, management and control of any land or gardens Р Recreation set aside for recreation, sightseeing and or tourism. • Municipal Roads Construction, maintenance, and control of a roads. Р Noise Pollution oise Pollution Control and monitoring of any noise that might affect human health or wellbeing.
+Pounds The provision, management and maintenance of a facility set Р aside for securing animals confiscated by the municipality.
+Public Places Management, maintenance and control of any land or facility Р for public use.
+Refuse Removal, Refuse Removal of any household or other waste and the disposal of Р Dumps and Solid Waste Disposal such waste in an area.
+Street Trading Control, regulation and monitoring of eth selling of goods and Р services along public pavement or road reserve.
+Street Lighting Provision and maintenance of lighting for illuminating of streets.
+P Traffic and Parking Management and regulation of traffic and parking within the area of the municipality.
+P

-POWERS AND DESCRIPTION FUNCTIONS Image: mail of the second secon Performed/ Not Performed Municipal Public Works Any supporting infrastructure or services to empower a municipality to perform its functions. Ρ Cleansing Cleaning of public places. Р
+POWERS AND FUNCTIONS DESCRIPTION Performed/ Not Performed Municipal Public Works Any supporting infrastructure or services to empower a municipality to perform its functions.
+P Cleansing Cleaning of public places. Р